JeremyPanggabean/JeremyPanggabean/README.md

 ### 🚀 About Me

-- 🤺 I am passionately diving into the world of machine learning engineering, constantly learning and evolving my skills.
+- 🤺 I'm passionately diving into the world of **machine learning engineering**, constantly learning and evolving my skills.
-- 👀 I’m eager to collaborate on groundbreaking projects that push the boundaries of technology and creativity.
+- 👀 I’m eager to collaborate on **groundbreaking projects** that push the boundaries of technology and creativity.
-- ⚽ Like Football (Culés)
+- ⚽ I like **Football (Culés)**.

 <!-- Save the SVG content above as ml-animation.svg in your repository -->
 <div align="center">